Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 BUY AT AMAZON BUY AT WALMART

 There’s nothing more annoying than buying a cable and then finding out it’s too short.
+Been there and done that.

 What Is the Maximum Length of an Optical Audio Cable?

 However, by the time you get to this length, you are more likely to run into problems.
+So, consider buying a higher-quality digital optical cable for longer runs.

 However, bear in mind that your equipment will also impact this.

-The electronics built into your hardware can vary in quality, and you may find that some devices will work over a long cable run – while others don’t.
+The electronics built into your hardware can vary in quality, and you may find that some devices will work over a long cable run – while others won’t.
+You may just have to try it and see.

 Alternatively, you could consider buying a set of optical audio extenders like this: